 The Problem Is Simple

-Most nonprofits operate on tight budgets.
-When they need software — a volunteer scheduler, a donor portal, an intake form — they're stuck choosing between expensive agencies, generic off-the-shelf tools, or spreadsheets held together with good intentions.
+Community organizations often operate on tight budgets.
+When they need software — a volunteer scheduler, a resource directory, an intake form — they're stuck choosing between expensive agencies, generic off-the-shelf tools, or spreadsheets held together with good intentions.
+That challenge affects registered nonprofits, grassroots groups, neighborhood associations, mutual aid networks, and other community-led teams alike.

 Meanwhile, thousands of talented developers are trying to break into the industry or level up their skills.
 They build tutorial projects and side projects, but what they really need is the experience of shipping real software that real people depend on.